atty303/konaste-linux/README.md

 game launcher via a custom URL scheme that includes an authorization token.
 Since the standalone executable won't run by itself, traditional launchers like Lutris cannot be used.
-This tool automates the registration of URL schemes in Linux desktop environments and provides support for configuring Wine.
+This tool automates the registration of URL schemes in Linux desktop environments and provides a command wrapper for launching games with the necessary environment variables.

 ## Prerequisites